Agricultural Buffer Setbacks

 - Outdoor areas associated with a commercial, industrial, recreational, or institutional use such as public parking, dining patios, and other areas designed for intensive human use.

-Examples of uses that will require administrative level approval of an Agricultural Buffer Reduction (no public hearing):
+Examples of uses which require an administrative approval (no public hearing) of an Agricultural Buffer Reduction: